timstallinger/timstallinger/README.md

 - 👋 Hi, I’m @timstallinger
 - 👀 I’m interested in programming with Python, automotive vehicles and Flash memory.
-- 🌱 I’m currently a student at Johannes Gutenberg University Mainz
+- 🎓 I’m currently a student at Johannes Gutenberg University Mainz
+- 🌱 I’m working as a software engineer my own company [TimIT](http://www.timit.dev)
 - 💞️ I’m looking to collaborate on all kinds of projects that look interesting.
 - 📫 How to reach me: info@timit.dev